wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.6.2 =
+* [New] You can disable SlimScroll if it doesn't work on your browser or mobile device (thank you, Egor)
+* [New] Track non-WP pages (within the same domain) with WP SlimStat.
+Go to Settings > Advanced and get your tracking code (thank you, [JourdanDixon](http://wordpress.org/support/topic/adding-slim-stat-to-non-wp-page))
+* [Fix] Page load speed has been improved introducing some caching mechanisms for certain requests

 = 3.6.1 =
 * [Update] Streamlined DB initialization / update procedures (thank you, [PyroSteveJr](http://wordpress.org/support/topic/not-capturing-anything))